Sign In / Sign Out

 - Map and Locations

-All prospective students for the fall 2018 semester are encouraged to submit the Barrett General Scholarship Application by the February 1 deadline and to explore the various awards that have a separate and specific application requirement.
-(Note: the scholarships with unique applications have varying deadlines, several that fall earlier than February 1.)
+All prospective students for the fall 2021 semester are encouraged to submit the Barrett General Scholarship Application by the February 1 deadline and to explore the various awards that have a separate and specific application requirement.

-For a Barrett General Scholarship Application to be considered, the student must be admitted to Barrett, The Honors College, by February 16, 2018.
-Prospective students should carefully review the Barrett admissions process to ensure they apply to the college early enough to receive an admission decision by February 16.
+The Barrett General Scholarship Application will become available on November 1, 2020, and the submission deadline is February 1, 2021.
+For a Barrett General Scholarship Application to be considered, the student must be admitted to Barrett, The Honors College, by March 5, 2021.
+Prospective students should carefully review the Barrett admissions process to ensure they apply to the college early enough to receive an admission decision by 3/5/2021.

 Eligibility requirements vary for individual scholarships; please see the list of specific Barrett scholarships to determine other eligibility requirements.